alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Picklist fields are now editable.
 Big thanks to Jerry Poon and Guillaume Davies.
     (Does not yet support Dependent picklists nor filtering by Record Type)
 -   Changed Table Header font from 1.5em to 1.2em to match the format of List Views
+-   Renamed components used by Datatable to reduce conflicts and allow easier upgrading from older versions

 **Bug Fixes:**
 -   Do not display a header if there is a Header Label value but the Display Table Header attribute is not checked